single-cell-data/mams/specification.md

 **Field:** fom_group_id
 **Value:** Character string
 **Description:** A group of FOMs with the same sets of features and observations.
-**Notes and considerations for implementation:** If the FOM is stored in an array-like format, it is recommended that the features and observations be in the same order across FOMs.
+If the FOM is stored in an array-like format, it is recommended that the features and observations be in the same order across FOMs.

 **Field:** obs_group_id
 **Value:** Character string
 **Description:** A group of FOMs with the same set of observations.
-**Notes and considerations for implementation:** If the FOM is stored in an array-like format, it is recommended that the observations be in the same order across FOMs.
+If the FOM is stored in an array-like format, it is recommended that the observations be in the same order across FOMs.

 **Considerations for implementation:**  The obs_subset and feature_subset fields can be used to describe the observations and features that are included in the matrix.
 This has a similar function as the fields obs_group_id and fom_group_id which can be used to group matrices with similar dimensions.
 While the obs_group_id and fom_group_id fields can be any unique string, using a combination of obs_subset and feature_subset fields may provide a more informative ID.
 For example, obs_subset could be used as the obs_group_id.
 If a dataset contains multiple modalities, then a combination of modality and obs_subset could be used (e.g. “RNA.clean”).
 Similarly the fom_group_id could be a combination of obs_subset and feature_subset fields.
 For example “full.full” could be used to describe an original matrix without any filtering on either dimension while “clean.variable” could be used to describe the matrix that contains a subset of cells which passed all quality control filters and contains a subset of the top variable features.